-Current Work at UT Austin:
+Current Postoctoral Work at UT Austin:

-Kernel-phase interferometry for imaging beyond the diffraction limit
+Kernel-phase interferometry for imaging beyond the diffraction limit (Factor & Kraus 2022)

-I currently work with Adam Kraus at the University of Texas at Austin applying interferometric analysis techniques to archival data to detect close in companions, binary stars or exoplanets.
-This technique models the full aperture of the telescope as an array of sub-apertures.
-This model is then used to analyze images in the Fourier domain by simulating a redundant interferometer.
-The figures below show the aperture model, and the progression from images, to Fourier amplitude and phase, to kernel-phase, and finally to fitted astrometry and photometry.
+The first project in this series was an archival binary search around old field brown dwarfs.
+The figures below show our aperture model, and the progression from images, to Fourier amplitude and phase, to kernel-phase, and finally to fitted astrometry and photometry.
 This target demonstrates the power of kernel-phase analysis by detecting a binary at \(\sim90\) miliarcseconds, just over \(0.5\,\lambda/D\) for HST, at a contrast of \(\sim8\!:\!1\!\).
-I am PI of cycle 24 Hubble Space Telescope Archival Research Grant number 14561 to support this work.
-This project has one publication currently under review and another in prep.
+This project has two accepted publications, one detailing the binary search and another analyzing the population demographics of the catalogue.
 My kernel-phase interferometry pipeline, named Argus, can be found here: https://github.com/smfactor/argus (tutorials are under construction).

 HST model Baselines